How can Planning Aid England help?

 How does Planning Aid England work?

-Planning Aid England is run by the RTPI.
-For areas in London, the service is delivered by Planning Aid for London, which is an independent charity.
+Planning Aid England is run by the RTPI, which is a registered charity.

 Who volunteers for Planning Aid England?

 There are about 1,000 Planning Aid England volunteers in England, about half of whom are chartered members of the RTPI.
 Most volunteers are in full time employment and work in local government, private practice or in academia.

 Volunteers are indemnified (insured) for the advice they give.
 Volunteers need to be aware of conflict of interest for example those working in local government cannot give advice in their authority's area and volunteers in private practice cannot give advice where there is a conflict with their work.